endormi/www/content/about.md

 I am a **Software Developer** based in Finland.

-I'm passionate about learning all kinds of new web technologies and I'm constantly working on bettering my coding skills.
+I'm passionate about learning all kinds of new technologies.

 ## My skills